coolinmc6/CS-concepts/OO-design.md

 	+ Inheritance lets programmers create new classes that share some of the attributes of existing classes.
 	This lets us build on previous work without reinventing the wheel
 - **What is polymorphism?**
-	+ polymorphism means "mean forms"
+	+ polymorphism means "many forms"
 	+ we can inherit when useful but override the super class's method/attribute when needed
 	+ polypmorphism adds flexibility